relevart/cv/_posts/1970-01-03-experience.md

 ---
-title: "red"
+title: "Experience"
-bg: orange
+bg: ms_word
 color: white
-style: right
+style: center
 ---

 this is a test string in a test post named red.